gurugio/linuxdeveloptip/linuxvm_on_mac.md

 COME back to MACOS.
 Boot the VM.
 * I don't know why the kernel and initrd images are specified for qemu parameters.
+* I guess that's because I did not install the GUI.
+It requires the kernel and initrd to use terminal interface.
 ```
 $ qemu-system-aarch64 \
     -accel hvf \